 – OMG this was so addictingly good!
 I thought I was full from the dinner already but I wanted more of this.
 It was like eating fluffy clouds!
 You get the chewiness and sweetness of the merangue with the sourness of the berries and the crunchiness of the nuts.
 Oh so perfect!

-Disclaimer: Although this was a sponsored tasting with Chinched Bistro, the opinions expressed here represent my own and not those of the company’s.
+Disclaimer: Although this was a complimentary tasting with Chinched Bistro, the opinions expressed here represent my own and not those of the restaurant.